-Prerequisites: Lower-level Core, MGT 3300, QM
+Prerequisites: Lower-level Core, MGT 3300, QM 3345.

-MGT 4471
+MGT 4471 Leadership and Change (3)

-Leadership and Change (3) A study of leadership and change concepts applied to foundational concepts of leadership, motivational theories, and organizational change theories.
+A study of leadership and change concepts applied to foundational concepts of leadership, motivational theories, and organizational change theories.
 The primary focus of the course will be directed toward the application of these theories, practices, and concepts in an organizational setting, designed to enable an achievement of organizational goals and objectives, while also undertaking application oriented activities that encourage the development of critical thinking skills about the concepts.
 Emphasis will be placed on key similarities and differences between US organizations and international organizations.
+Prerequisite: Lower-level Core, MGT 3300.